asterinas/asterinas/docs/src/osdk/reference/commands/profile.md

 `--remote <REMOTE>`:

 Specify the address of the remote target.
-By default this is `.aster-gdb-socket`
+By default this is `.osdk-gdb-socket`

 `--samples <SAMPLES>`: